Choosing a Quality Eating Disorder Treatment Provider

 A safe place to share your story

-As a Joint Commission-accredited facility, Eating Recovery Center constantly receives education and updates regarding best practices in healthcare, including following the most current, specific recommendations regarding health risks like suicide prevention, virus outbreaks and more.
+As a Joint Commission-accredited center, Eating Recovery Center constantly receives education and updates regarding best practices in healthcare, including following the most current, specific recommendations regarding health risks like suicide prevention, virus outbreaks and more.

 Due to our accredited status, our patients and their families have certain communication privileges and are welcome to provide feedback directly to the Joint Commission.